uqrmaie1/admixtools/README.md

 ## Documentation

-One of the design goals behind ADMIXTOOLS 2.0 is to make the algorithms more transparent, so that the path from genotype data to conclusions about demographic history is easier to follow.
+One of the design goals behind ADMIXTOOLS 2.0 is to make the algorithms more transparent, so that the steps leading from from genotype data to conclusions about demographic history are easier to follow.

 To this end, all programs and parameters are (or should be) explained [here](https://uqrmaie1.github.io/admixtools/articles/admixtools.html)

 In addition to that, many of the core functions are implemented twice:
-Once in C++ for performance (used by default), and another time in R where it is easier to trace the computations step by step.
+In C++ for performance (used by default), and in R, which makes it easier to trace the computations step by step.

 ## Contact

-For questions, feature requests, and bug reports, please contact Robert Maier <rmaier@broadinstitute.org>.
+For questions, feature requests, and bug reports, please contact Robert Maier under <rmaier@broadinstitute.org>.

 ## See also